bualuk/cisc187-assignments/lab07-overload/README.md

 So that you can compile and run both the overload versions and the template version, implement the template version in the `lab7` file.

-**Hint:**
-In C++11, a `constexpr` function may contain only a return statement.
-Use the ternary operator, which counts as a single line.

 ### 4. struct point and `operator==()`
 When creating even simple user defined types,